paulplant/xdrip4ios_docs/docs/configure/treatments.md

 <img src="../img/TreatmentNew.png" style="zoom:50%;" />

-Treatments will be sent to Nightscout.
+Treatments will be sent to and downloaded from Nightscout.

 You can [display](../../configure/#treatments) treatments on the home view.